 The descendants of the Bounty mutineers having become too numerous to subsist on Pitcairn Island were removed thence to Norfolk Island in 1856.
-The new community numbered 193, 94 males and 99 females, and were the descendants of British sailors and Tahitian women.
+The new community numbered 193-94 males and 99 females-and were the descendants of British sailors and Tahitian women.

 In 1856 the island was severed from Tasmania, and created a distinct and separate settlement under the jurisdiction of New South Wales.
 In 1897 it was made a dependency under the Governor of that Colony, and was administered by the Chief Secretary's Department through a resident Chief Magistrate, in whom was vested the executive government of the settlement, and the penal supervision of its affairs.
 In 1913, however, a Bill was passed by the Federal Parliament providing for the taking over of the Island as a territory of the Commonwealth.
-The Act came into force on 1st July, 1914, and the Island is now administered by the Department of External Affairs, through an Administrator and Chief Magistrate.
+The Act came into force on 1st July, 1914, and the Island is now administered by the Department of Home and Territories, Melbourne, through an Administrator and Chief Magistrate.

-- 3. Population and Live Stock.-The population on 31st December, 1915, was 436 males, 393 females, total 829.
-Of these, 98 males and 10 females were Melanesians being trained at the mission station.
-The latest returns of live stock shew that there are in the island 1637 cattle, 713 horses, 817 sheep, and 116 pigs. - 4.
-Production, Trade, etc.-In 1914-15 the imports were valued at £12,119, of which £10,679 was imported from New South Wales, £554 from New Zealand, and £886 from England.
+3. Population and Live Stock.-The population on 31st December, 1916, was 927, including 113 Melanesians being trained at the mission station.
+The latest returns of live stock shew that there are in the island 1735 cattle, 619 horses, 667 sheep, and 306 pigs.

+- 4. Production, Trade, etc.-In 1914-15 the imports were valued at £12,119, of which £10,679 was imported from New South Wales, £554 from New Zealand, and £886 from England.
 The exports were valued at £4001, the chief items being fruit, £810; seeds, £438; lemon juice, £1795; and hides, £256.
 Nearly all the export trade was with the Commonwealth, only small amounts going to New Zealand and the South Sea Islands.
 There is little other production.
-A monthly steam service is maintained with Sydney; other communication is irregular.
+A five-weekly steam service is maintained with Sydney; other communication is irregular.
 The "all red" cable from Great Britain via Vancouver, Fanning Island and Fiji, bifurcates at Norfolk Island, one line connecting with New Zealand, the other with Brisbane. - 5.
 Social Condition.-Education is free and compulsory, and there is a public school under the N.S.W.
 Department of Public Instruction, and with standards corresponding to the State public schools.
 The number of scholars enrolled is 164 (82 boys and 82 girls).
 A mission station has for many years been in existence for the education and general training of Melanesians, mostly from the Santa Cruz and Solomon Islands.